JoeButler99/Thoth/README.md

 ====================

 * Constant optimisation -> Its something I'd like to have in place very soon
-* Dynamic selection of functions.
-Probably the feature I'd like to see most, I'm currently unsure how to setup this up without compromising on speed.
 * Making the fitness case settings more verbose. ( Instead of the numbers at the top. )
 * Genetic Islands -> Separating parts of the population into distinct islands so they may evolve with more diversity.
 * Re-using threads to save on initialisation cost.
 * Better profiling with saved structures
 * A configure script
 * Standardisation of string methods.
 There's a big mix of c & c++ styles in there.
-* The test cases need a good clean up, and the recent changes to the config system are not covered.
+* The test cases need a good clean up, and the recent changes to the configuration system are not covered.